andrewufrank/daino/README.md

         - uniform-strings
         - uniform-pandoc (only debug output)
 ## test with testsite
-- move to ssg
+- move to daino
-- cabal run ssgbake -- -t (this can be repeated)
+- cabal run daino -- -t (this can be repeated)
 - cd docs/site/baked
 - python3 -m http.server 3000 (once after reboot)
 - in browser: localhost:3000